Sums of infinite series involving the Dirichlet lambda function: Abstract

-be Dirichlet's lambda function, which was firstly studied by Euler in the real axis under the notation $N(s)$.
-In this paper, by applying the partial fractional decomposition of the function $\pi\tan(\pi x)$, the explicit calculation of the integral $\int_0^{\frac12}x^{2m-1}\cos(2k\pi x) dx$ and the zeta-values representation of the integral $\int_0^{\frac12}x^{m-1}\log\cos(\pi x)dx$, we establish closed-form expressions for several classes of infinite series involving $\lambda(s)$.
-As a by product, we show that the lambda-values $\lambda(2k)$ appears as the constant terms of the Eisenstein series for the congruence subgroup
+for positive integers $l$ and $m$, we derive closed-form expressions for several classes of infinite series involving $\lambda(s)$.
+We also demonstrate that the values $\lambda(k)$ for even integers $k \geq 2$ arise as constant terms in the Fourier expansions of Eisenstein series associated with the congruence subgroup

 \subjclass[2000]{11M06} \keywords{Dirichlet lambda function, Zeta function, Infinite series}